benthecoder/blog/posts/shortsentences.md

 (1) it's keeping the rules from obtruding themselves upon the reader because you've Ignored them

-If a sentence oHers an ambiguous path—two ways of being read—this reader will always take the wrong one.
+If a sentence offers an ambiguous path—two ways of being read—this reader will always take the wrong one.

 (2) it's the precondition for being sure.